Dariyan-Khan/SPFlow/README.md

 # SPFlow: An Easy and Extensible Library for Sum-Product Networks

+Look at rspn branch for latest rspnn updates for oSLRAU

 SPFlow, an open-source Python library providing a simple interface to inference, learning  and  manipulation  routines  for  deep  and  tractable  probabilistic  models called Sum-Product Networks (SPNs).
 The library allows one to quickly create SPNs both from data and through a domain specific language (DSL).